LocalJoost/LocalJoost.github.io/_posts/2022-09-21-Running-an-MRTK3-app-on-an-Android-Phone.markdown

 ## So close, yet so far

-So I took ARS HoloATC, that I recently showed off running on the Quest 2 without any code changes, and deployed the Android version to my phone.
+So I took AMS HoloATC, that I recently showed off running on the Quest 2 without any code changes, and deployed the Android version to my phone.
 The good news was: deployment worked.
 The bad news:
 * The camera position was not tracked - it was just a faux 3D visualization on a flat screen.
 If I rotated or moved the phone, I could not change my view or move over the airfield.
 * The background was simply black - not an AR view
 * Since I had no hand tracking, I could not perform a 'raw air tap' to indicate I was satisfied with the position